apereo/cas/cas-server-documentation/planning/Installation-Requirements.md

 ## Java

-CAS at its heart is Java-based web application.
+CAS at its heart is a Java-based web application.
 Prior to deployment, you will need [Java](http://www.java.com) `v1.8` installed.

 ## Servlet Containers

 There is no officially supported servlet container for CAS, but [Apache Tomcat](http://tomcat.apache.org/) is the most commonly used.
 Support for a particular servlet container depends on the expertise of community members.

-See [this guide](../Configuring-Servlet-Container.html) for more info.
+See [this guide](../installation/Configuring-Servlet-Container.html) for more info.

 ## Build Tools